LowPolygons/BetterRaytracer/instructions/preview_tool.md

 Rotate the camera anti-clockwise/clockwise

 ### Enter
-Pressing enter means the Raytracer will copy the configuration you set in side the preview
+Pressing enter means the Raytracer will copy the configuration you set inside the preview

-#### Note: these changes are not saved to the ini files, so make sure to look at the info dump before rendering if you want to copy them
+#### Note: these changes are not saved to the ini files, so make sure to look at the info dump before rendering if you want to save the changes

 ### Backspace
 Backspace will cancel any of the changes made and will run the raytracer with the original config